dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 1. Log into the [Firebase project that you created in Part 1 of this tutorial](https://auth0.com/blog/how-to-authenticate-firebase-and-angular-with-auth0-part-1#firebase-project-service-account).
 2. Click on **Database** in the sidebar menu.
 3. In the dropdown next to the Database page heading, select **Cloud Firestore**.

+{% include tweet_quote.html quote_text="Firebase Cloud Firestore organizes data as documents in collections, like other document-oriented NoSQL databases." %}

 ### Add Collection and First Document